Understanding Kingsoft Cloud Holdings's Unusual Options Activity | Benzinga

 Understanding Kingsoft Cloud Holdings's Unusual Options Activity

-On Friday, shares of Kingsoft Cloud Holdings (NASDAQ:KC) saw unusual options activity.
-After the option alert, the stock price moved down to $27.66.
+Shares of Kingsoft Cloud Holdings (NASDAQ:KC) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $29.06.

 - Trade Type: PUT